Thanks, Dan, for this article inspiration. Dan’s question: How do I update the firmware on my Minix Android TV Box?

-If you happen to get a TV box that has sat in somebody’s warehouse, it may have missed some important updates.
+If you happen to get a TV box that has been sitting in somebody’s warehouse, it may have missed some important updates.

-If the device is old enough, it may not even have the ability to get new updates wirelessly, Over The Air.
+If the device is old enough, it may not even have the ability to get new updates wirelessly.

 That’s why you may need to do a manual update before you can use the MINIX System Update App.